wowser20/go-rest-proxy/README.md

 # go-rest-proxy
-Reference for creating proxy REST API's

-This test proxy uses https://dummyjson.com/ for testing
+- A simple forward proxy for securing requests, utilizes https://dummyjson.com/ for the dummy API responses.

 # How to run locally